dczhu/mch/README.md

 By using mch, all these problems go away, just like how `grep -P` does in pattern matching - Besides, mch supports different colors for different patterns.
 That's it.

 ## Installation
+**Doing the following should NOT spoil your existing environment - You will only get a new command `h` in the form of Bash function.**

 In ~/.bashrc, source the script [h](https://github.com/dczhu/mch/blob/master/h).
 And the command `h` will be ready for use.

 ## Usage